PEM-Humboldt/biomodelos-sdm/modelling/README.md

 ### Running

-Once the species occurrence data and environmental variables are ready, the function `Bio2_routine()` can be customized and run.
+Once the species occurrence data and environmental variables are ready, the function `fit_biomodelos()` can be customized and run.
 In this specific example, we are going to use:

 ```
 fit_biomodelos(